chiskien/datastructures-and-algorithms/src/main/java/chiskien/designpatterns/README.md

 # Object-Oriented Design and Analysis

+## Object-Oriented Programming:

+### Classes

+> Classes are building blocks of Java application.
+A _class_ can contain methods (functions, variables, initializations,
+> and codes.

 ## Design Principles:

 1. Identify the aspects of your application that vary and separate them from those which stay the same